New Zealand: North vs. South Island

 Whangarei Falls, Whangarei, New Zealand

-Ideally when planning a trip to New Zealand you’ll be able to visit both islands as they are each amazing in their own right!
-However, I know that this is not always possible, especially if you’re adding it as a stopover after a vacation to Australia or Southeast Asia.
+When planning a trip to New Zealand, ideally, you’d visit both islands since each one has its own unique charm.
+However, I know that’s not always possible, especially if you’re adding it as a stopover after a vacation in Australia or Southeast Asia.

-There is so much to see and do in New Zealand from experiencing an International Antarctic Centre, to gazing onto the beauty of sperm whales, to sleeping on an island in the sounds, to touring the endless adventures of Queenstown.
-New Zealand truly is a must-see destination, and having experienced it for myself—trust me when I say it’s on most peoples bucket list for a very good reason!
+There’s so much to see and do in New Zealand—from visiting the International Antarctic Centre, spotting sperm whales, sleeping on an island in the sounds, to endless adventures in Queenstown.
+New Zealand is truly a must-see destination, and after experiencing it myself, I can tell you it’s on everyone’s bucket list for a very good reason!

-In short if you're still wondering which should I choose:
+In short, if you’re still wondering which island to choose:

-If you want to explore warmer climate with hot springs, mud pools, and white- sand beaches, explore Maori culture, venture through larger cities, and enjoy more cosmopolitan comforts, the North Island is for you.
+• Go with the North Island if you want a warmer climate with hot springs, mud pools, white-sand beaches, Maori culture, larger cities, and more cosmopolitan comforts.

-I would love to send you to the island that best suits YOU … or hopefully send you to both islands.
+Of course, I’d love to send you to the island that best suits you—or, ideally, both!

 My Travel Albums